-The Family Expert pattern is taken from Words for a Journey (Iba, Kaneko et al., 2016; Iba, Matsumoto et al., 2016; Iba and Okada, 2015), and the Search for a Style pattern is taken from Ways of Everyday World-Making (Ogo, Iba et al., 2018).
+The Family Expert pattern is taken from Words for a Journey [27-29] and the Search For a Style pattern is taken from Ways of Everyday World-Making [30].

 Pattern Name, Introduction, and Pattern Illustration Pattern Description (Context / Problem / Solution) Pattern Language Family Expert What happens at home, family members know best.
 You have been collecting information about dementia care from books and the Internet.
 In this context, there is no guarantee that all of the information will work perfectly in your situation.
 Therefore, become an expert who searches for and collects information that would be helpful specifically in your home.
 Words for a Journey Search for a Style Your one-of-a-kind style.
 You want to be an excellent parent.
 In this context, there will be a lot of cases in which you will not be sure what to do.
 Therefore, take into consideration the personalities of your family members and the current situation, and explore the perfect parenting style that suits your family.
 Ways of Everyday World- Making